Monloos/HazardFlow_open/README.md

 ## MedFuse
 Our implementation is built upon the original MedFuse codebase, and the environment setup follows the instructions provided in: https://github.com/nyuad-cai/medfuse.

-To integrate HazardFlow with DDL-CXR, please replace
+To integrate HazardFlow with MedFuse, please replace
 ```
 MedFuse/models/fusion.py
 ```